March 24, 2015

 - GATEWAY SCHOOL SAFETY HOTLINE: Students, parents, staff and community members are reminded that any school safety concern can be reported to our hotline by calling 685-1050.

 - GATEWAY SAFE SCHOOLS PLAN: In the event of an emergency at your child's school, please do not call or drive to your child's school.
 We need to keep phone lines and roadways clear in an emergency.
 Please remain by your phone and wait for information and instructions from school staff, which will be sent using our auto-dialer.Parents are advised to keep school secretaries up-to-date with their contact information.

-IN CLOSING, the latest Superintendent's Corner is now posted.
+IN CLOSING, this week's Superintendent's Corner is now posted.
 This week, Dr. Hopson reports on the School Committee's adoption of a nearly level service budget last week, and explains the importance of mitigation funding from the state in making this more affordable to the towns.
 Please read the complete column for details.

 Wendy V. Long, Editor

 To subscribe or unsubscribe to this newsletter, send an email request to email@example.com.